-This spring at the National Humanities Center, we have focused significant attention on the work humanists are doing to contextualize and address environmental concerns.
-In public conversations, podcasts, and panel discussions, we’ve highlighted how scholars from across disciplines are addressing environmental topics situated in places around the world—all of them unified, however, by a shared interest in the ways that humans interact with their environments and the repercussions those interactions have both locally and globally.
+In the spring of 2019, the National Humanities Center focused significant attention on the work humanists are doing to contextualize and address environmental concerns.
+In public conversations, podcasts, and panel discussions, we highlighted how scholars from across disciplines are addressing environmental topics situated in places around the world—all of them unified, however, by a shared interest in the ways that humans interact with their environments and the repercussions those interactions have both locally and globally.

 Beyond Despair: An Environmental Call for Art